Skip to content

 Guest OS IP stack -> vNIC -> virtual switch / port group -> host uplink -> physical switch -> default gateway

-When you troubleshoot, start inside the guest and move outward.
+Start inside the guest and move outward:

 1. Does the guest OS have an IP address?

-2. Is the vNIC up?
+2. Is the vNIC up and connected?

 5. Does the host uplink carry that VLAN?